Back to all guides

 Optional hinge strip

-Use paper tape, washi, book cloth, or a thin paper hinge when the postcard should lift from the page.
+Use a folded paper hinge or narrow lightweight fabric hinge when the postcard should lift from the page.
 Make the hinge wider than you think and test it before decorating.

 Four-stage process showing postcard front and backer, side slot, thin inserts, and finished postcard pocket on a journal page